 The industrial structure of Tampere is versatile.
 Tampere is internationally known as a city of technology, often going in the forefront of development.
 The hometown of innovations has made many world-class breakthroughs and has developed products and services that improve the quality of life of ordinary people.

 Tampere is defined by a few unique characteristics: it is surrounded by beautiful lakes and eskers, it has a perfect scale for walking and there’s always something new and innovative going on.
 The centre of the city is dominated by industrial heritage; the national landscape of Tammerkoski rapids and historical red brick buildings.
 But in Tampere we don’t look back, and therefore construction sites are often seen in everyday street life.
 The tramway route will be extended even further.
-In 2019, Finland’s first Marriott hotel opened its doors in Tampere.
-In December 2021, Finland’s largest multipurpose arena, Nokia Arena opened its doors.
+In December 2021, Finland’s largest multipurpose arena, Nokia Arena opened.

 Tampere is not perfect, it is a city of people, where it’s okay just to be you.
 Tampere has something wonderfully traditional, even seductive, and something so dynamic but relaxing.
 Yes, Tampere is a state of mind!